ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 It also creates an Admin App: multi-page, multi-table apps -- ready for **[business user agile collaboration](https://apilogicserver.github.io/Docs/Tech-AI/),** and back office data maintenance.
 This complements custom UIs created with the API.

+You can click Customer 2, see their Orders, and Items.

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/admin-app-initial.jpeg?raw=true">

 ## 2. Customize in your IDE

-While automation is always welcomed, it's critical to add logic and security.
+While api/UI automation is a great start, it's critical to enforce logic and security.
 Here's how.

 &nbsp;